nomis/runrig-songbook-2000-pdf/README.rst

 numbered ``000a``, ``000b``, ``297a``, and ``297b``.
 Blank pages should be
 omitted.
 Missing pages will not be included in the output.

-In `dimensions.toml <dimensions.toml>`_ configure the maximum width/height
-of all images (in pixels) and the expected DPI of the PDF viewer.

 Run ``make`` to generate PDFs of various sizes and JPEG quality.